influxdata/docs-v2/content/influxdb/v2.0/write-data/delete-data.md

 Use the `influx` CLI or the InfluxDB API [`/delete`](/influxdb/v2.0/api/#/paths/~1delete/post) endpoint to delete data.

 {{% note %}}
 The `influx delete --predicate` flag is currently disabled and will be re-enabled in an upcoming release.
+Deleting data without a predicate deletes all data in the specified bucket with timestamps between the specified `start` and `stop` times.
 {{% /note %}}

 ## Delete data using the influx CLI